FSCharter/demand-engine-plugins/README.md

 ## Plugin Format ##

 The features of the Demand Engine are driven by a combination of generation and completion filters.
-Plugin files contain a fixed header use by the plugin loader followed by a [JSON](https://en.wikipedia.org/wiki/JSON) formatted object whose key-value pairs change the behaviour of these filters.
+Plugin files contain a fixed header used by the plugin loader, followed by a [JSON](https://en.wikipedia.org/wiki/JSON) formatted object whose key-value pairs change the behaviour of these filters.

-Each tick of the engine uses a weighted random algorithm to select a plugin for this tick based on the relative weight of each plugin.
+Each tick of the engine uses a weighted random algorithm to select a plugin for this tick, based on the relative weight of each plugin.
 Generation then begins with a blank generation request and without any further adjustment will result in a group being generated between two random airports anywhere in the world.
 Any deviation from this is the result of plugin parameters.